input-output-hk/technical-docs/glossary.rst

      - unspent transaction output.
    * - Voltaire
      - fifth phase of Cardano development in which treasury and governance capabilities will be delivered.
-   * - produced blocks
-     - the number of blocks that have been produced by a stake pool in the current epoch.
-Stake pools are rewarded in ada for each block that they produce.
    * - profit margin
      - the percentage of total ada rewards that the stake pool operator takes before sharing the rest of the rewards between all the delegators to the pool.
 A lower profit margin for the operator means they are taking less, which means that delegators can expect to receive more of the rewards for their delegated stake.
 A private pool is a pool with a profit margin of 100%, meaning that all the rewards will go to the operator and none to the delegators.
    * - cost per epoch